-All Coloradoans 16 and up became eligible for vaccines on April 2 — the Pfizer vaccine is approved for people 16 and older, and the Moderna and Johnson & Johnson vaccines are approved for people 18 and older.
+All Coloradans age 16 and older became eligible for vaccines on April 2.
+The Pfizer vaccine is approved for people 16 and older.
+The Moderna and Johnson & Johnson vaccines are approved for people 18 and older.

-“We are seeing very mild COVID symptoms in most students who test positive,” Wise's letter said.
+“We are seeing very mild COVID symptoms in most students who test positive,” the letter said.

-The initial closures came roughly two weeks after the district launched full, in-person learning at middle and high schools for the first time in a year.
+The closures came roughly two weeks after the district launched full, in-person learning at middle and high schools for the first time in a year, a major milestone that came immediately after the district’s spring break.
 Elementary schools have conducted full in-person learning since Jan.
 5.

-Tri-County Health epidemiologist and director of the agency’s COVID-19 Disease Control Branch Jennifer Chase said numerous factors are likely leading to a rise in local cases, including the gradual reopening of the community and pandemic fatigue, but that in-person learning is probably contributing.
+Tri-County Health epidemiologist and director of the agency’s COVID-19 Disease Control Branch Jennifer Chase said numerous factors are likely leading to a rise in local cases, including the gradual reopening of the community and pandemic fatigue.

-Tri-County Health highly suspected the new strain called B.1.1.7 first identified in the U.K. was circulating in Douglas County Schools and contributing to outbreaks.
-Chase said the variant is more transmissible and recent research shows its spreads easier among youth.
+But Tri-County Health highly suspected the new strain called B.1.1.7, first identified in the U.K., was circulating in Douglas County Schools and contributing to outbreaks.
+Chase said the variant is more transmissible and recent research shows it spreads easier among youth.